If you are a parent or carer, we hope you will find the following 'FAQs' and web links useful.

 My child is being collected by someone other than a parent or guardian?

-If your child is going to be collected by someone other than a parent or regular person, please contact the school office to advise us before 1.00pm.
+If your child is going to be collected by someone other than a parent or regular person, please email the class email address ideally before 1.00pm.
 Keeping children safe is of paramount importance to us and we would not let your child go with an adult that we either did not know or were not expecting to be collecting your child.

 My child will be absent during term time?